MudeLin/torch_ssd/README.md

-Reproduce the SSD paper in Torch
+Reproduce the SSD paper in Torch7.